Telecoms face costly accounting change over handset revenue

 The IASB believes such reporting fails to reflect the healthy underlying economics of a growing company that will collect many more monthly fees from customers.

-Under the reform, an operator will have to change its systems to recognize more revenue upfront from the handset and less from customers’ monthly payments, following the principle that revenue should be recognized when a good like a handset or service is handed over to a customer.
+Under the reform, an operator will have to change its systems to recognise more revenue upfront from the handset and less from customers’ monthly payments, following the principle that revenue should be recognised when a good like a handset or service is handed over to a customer.

 But experts warn of a problems to come.